j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2023/jetbrains-ide-actions.md

 ## Invoking the script from the command line

 Up to now, I've been able to play around with the scripts from within the IDEs -- the next step is to find a way to invoke them externally.

-Fortunately, this feature is already available since [version 2021.1](https://youtrack.jetbrains.com/issue/IDEA-245847);
+Fortunately, this feature is already available since [version 2021.1](https://youtrack.jetbrains.com/issue/IDEA-245847).
-it requires the command line scripts for the IDEs to be installed e.g.
-`idea` for Intellij, this can be configured via the [JetBrains Toolbox](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html#toolbox).
+It requires the command line scripts for the IDEs to be installed e.g. `idea` for Intellij, this can be configured via the [JetBrains Toolbox](https://www.jetbrains.com/help/idea/working-with-the-ide-features-from-command-line.html#toolbox).

 The command to run script(s) is `idea ideScript <files>`.

 Caveat: The script does not work (when invoked from the command line at least) unless the IDE action execution code is wrapped in the following snippet:

 ```kotlin
 IDE.application.invokeLater {